immyemperor/servin/README.md

 ## Installation & Usage

+> **📖 For detailed installation instructions with professional installers, see the [Installation Guide](https://immyemperor.github.io/servin/installation/)**

 ### Prerequisites
 - **Go 1.21+** for building from source
 - **Linux kernel 3.8+** for full containerization features